naoshibaikyu/cyborgresistance/halloween.md

 Molly Smug: You aren't scared, are you Arri?

-Arrietty: Oh hell no, I am so down for that idea actually!
+Arrietty Happy: Oh hell no, I am so down for that idea actually!

 Molly Happy: Great!
 Let's gather up a few folks and search for a scary party location, then we can party there!

-Arrietty: I have someone in mind already.
+Arrietty Happy: I have someone in mind already.
 Hey, Dimey!

 %Silver Dime splashes out of the Punch Bowl.